Halkett Bay Marine Provincial Park

 Activities Available at this Park

 This park has hiking and/or walking trails.
-There is a moderately strenuous 10 km (approx 6 hr) day hike to Mount Artaban through the Georgia Strait lowland forest with an elevation gain of 610 metres.
+There is a moderately strenuous 10 km (approximately 6 hours) day hike to Mount Artaban through the Georgia Strait lowland forest with an elevation gain of 610 metres.
 At the top of Mount Artaban you can view out 360 degrees over Howe Sound and see such features as Black Mountain, Deeks Peak, the Tantalus and Garibaldi Ranges, Bowen Island and the San Juan Islands just to name a few.
 Also located on this site are the remnants of an old forest service lookout.
 A rough trail also leads to Brigade Bay on Gambier Island’s eastern shore.

 Pets on Leash